for all the faithful

 TLDR

 Pius XII spent his pontificate building a two-front defense: Mediator Dei to guard the liturgy, Humani Generis to guard theology.
-Both were dismantled within five years of his death by the very men they targeted—rehabilitated by John XXIII and empowered to draft the Council documents that rendered the encyclicals obsolete.
+Neither was ever repealed.
+But within four years of his death the men they targeted were back: rehabilitated by John XXIII and appointed periti of the Council whose documents the encyclicals no longer governed.

 The Principal Players